Nawabshah: Climate

-Nawabshah has a hot desert climate (Köppen climate classification BWh), narrowly missing a hot semi arid climate.
+Nawabshah has a hot arid climate (Köppen BWh).
 The city is considered one of the hottest cities in Pakistan, with summer temperatures soaring as high as 53 °C. Temperatures above 45 °C are fairly common during late May and June.
 Winters start late, around mid-November, lasting to around mid-February, with night-time temperatures often reaching 4 °C, and temperatures below 0 °C occurring two or three times on average in January.

 The highest temperatures each year in Pakistan, typically rising to above 50 °C, are usually recorded in Nawabshah District and Sibi from May to August.
 The climate is generally dry and hot, but sometimes the temperature falls to 0 °C. On 26 May 2010 record breaking severe heat wave hit the city and the mercury level reached 52 °C which was the highest temperature ever recorded in Nawabshah at the time.
 The climate is generally dry and hot, but sometimes the temperature falls to 0 °C. On 7 January 2011, temperatures dropped to 4 °C in the city.
 The highest annual rainfall ever is 685 mm, recorded in 2022.